Key information found in this section includes the Budget and Financial Aid Application Process.

 If you are married, you must include your spouse's income and asset information.
 If you are planning to be married during the current academic year, you must also provide your fiancé’s income and asset information.

 If your parents are legally divorced or separated, your custodial parent must complete the CSS Profile.
-The custodial parents will remain the same each year.
-If parents are not legally separated we need both parent’s information.
+The custodial parent will remain the same each year.
+If parents are not legally separated we need both parents information.

 At Yale School of Medicine, you must file a CSS Profile Application to receive financial aid.
 There is a charge for filing this form.